 - If your house is still under cap, ask EQC whether it will be put over cap;

-- Armed with that report, it is Shine’s experience that the best process is to file proceedings in the High Court.
-Shine has not been involved in a single case where EQC has voluntarily put a house over cap without involving the Court.
+- Armed with that report, it is Shine Lawyers’ experience that the best process is to file proceedings in the High Court;

 High Court Earthquake List

-Shine has a reputation for progressing cases rapidly and cost effectively to resolution, often without the need for a Court hearing.
+Shine Lawyers NZ has a reputation for progressing cases rapidly and cost effectively to resolution, usually without the need for a Court hearing.

 If EQC or an insurance company has repaired your house or settled your claim based on MBIE guidelines, then it is very likely that your house has not been repaired to the standard you are entitled to under your policy or the EQC Act.

-Whilst your house may look cosmetically okay, the defective repairs are likely to seriously affect the value of your house.
-And of course if the repairs are substandard, there may be serious questions about whether they will last or whether your house is safe.
+Whilst your house may look cosmetically sound, the defective repairs are likely to seriously affect the value of your house.
+Of course, if the repairs are substandard there may be serious questions about whether they will last or whether your house is safe.

 People who have had their houses repaired should have the repairs inspected and if the repairs are incomplete or defective, EQC or the insurance company should be required to do the job properly.

-At Shine we have acted for many home-owners and businesses to ensure that EQC and their insurance company settle their claims as they are required.
+At Shine Lawyers NZ, we have acted for many homeowners and businesses, to ensure that EQC and their insurance company settle their claims as they are required.

 How can we help?